Answered By: Amanda Starkel Last Updated: Oct 10, 2019 Views: 416

 - Butler Irwin Library/ Special Collections

-The general Irwin or Science Library locations are for the general book stacks that are located on the main floor of the Science Library and the 2nd floor and basement of Irwin Library.
-Browsing Collections are on the main floor in both libraries.
-The Education Commons is on the lower level of Irwin Library and the Curriculum Resource Center is part of that collection.
-All Reference print collections are on the main floors of the two libraries, and the A/V collections behind the Circulation Desks with just the empty cases on the shelves.
+Reference print collections are on the main floors of Irwin and the Science two libraries, and the A/V collections behind the Circulation Desks with just the empty cases on the shelves.
 Special Collections is on the 3rd floor of Irwin Library.
 Items that faculty have designated as Reserve items, shared by a class, are held behind the circulation desk with designated shorter checkout periods.

 Watch for the signs by the stairs of the Irwin Library, and the signs with the call numbers for the row on the end of each book stack.

-If you still are unsure how to find a book in either of the libraries, please visit the Information Commons desk on the first floor of Irwin to ask for help!
+If you still are unsure how to find a Butler Libraries book, please visit the Information Commons desk on the first floor of Irwin to ask for help!